-In one of Imbi’s many interviews for her documentary on the church & church leadership in the 21st Century (coming later this year), she asked one of the recognized church leaders (I can’t remember which one) why there seemed to be so many leaders in the church suffering from Narcissistic Personality Disorder.
+In one of Imbi’s many interviews for her documentary on the church & church leadership in the 21st Century, Mind the Gap, she asked one of the recognized church leaders why there seemed to be so many leaders in the church suffering from Narcissistic Personality Disorder.

 His response was that as actual community means so little to the church in the west, it becomes an attractive place for people who crave power.
 We only know potential leaders via their external presentation – as we’ve not experienced them in community enough to know both their gifting and their flaws.
 (This leader’s response was in light of how seminaries and/or the church might weed out folk like this.
 Part of the response being that churches need to be the sending agencies – rather than people “deciding to get their M.Divs” or even “preaching for a call.”)